MarioSinovcic/Pokematic/README.md

 1. Clone and/or download the repo to your local machine
 2. Open the command line and navigate to where the pokematic code base is saved
 3. Use the 'cd' command to navigate into the backend folder (pokematic-backend) and execute the command 'dotnet run'
-4. Once the backend server is running, a new window will open displaying Swagger, which is a tool used for documentation and testing of the API endpoints.
+4. Once the backend server is running, a new window will open displaying Swagger, which is a tool used for documentation and testing of the API endpoints
 5. Open a new tab/new instance of the command line and navigate using the 'cd' command into the frontend folder (pokematic-frontend)
+6. Execute the command 'npm install' to install required dependencies
-6. Execute the command 'npm start' to start the React developmnet server.
+6. Execute the command 'npm start' to start the React developmnet server
 7. Your browser should open (or you may have to open a link from the React command line tool).
-You should see the pokematic home page.
+You should see the pokematic home page